Augmentative and alternative communication: Autism

 AAC systems for this population generally begin with communication boards and/or object or picture exchanges such as the Picture Exchange Communication System (PECS).
-A 2009 descriptive review provided preliminary evidence that PECS is easily learned by most autists, provides communication to those with little or no functional speech, and has some limited positive impact on social interaction and challenging behaviours.
+A 2009 descriptive review provided preliminary evidence that PECS is easily learned by most autistic people, provides communication to those with little or no functional speech, and has some limited positive impact on social interaction and challenging behaviours.
 A study that compared the use of a speech generating device to a picture exchange system found that both were reasonable options for autistic children, as the ease and speed of acquisition of each system was similar.

 Developmental verbal dyspraxia

 Developmental verbal dyspraxia, also known as childhood apraxia of speech, is a developmental motor speech disorder involving impairments in the motor control of speech production.
 The speech of a child with developmental verbal dyspraxia may be unintelligible to the point that daily communication needs cannot be met.
 A child with developmental verbal dyspraxia often experiences great amounts of frustration, so AAC can be a strategy to support communication alongside more traditional speech therapy to improve speech production.

 A wide variety of AAC systems have been used with children with developmental verbal dyspraxia.
 Manual signs or gestures are frequently introduced to these children, and can include the use of fingerspelling alongside speech.
 Manual signs have been shown to decrease errors in articulation.
 Aided AAC systems typically include communication boards and speech generating devices.
 A multimodal approach is often used, with several AAC approaches introduced so that the child can take advantage of the most effective method for a particular situation.